dkz2r/latex-novice-academic-publishing/episodes/07-tables.md

 ## Defining Tables

 Tables in LaTeX are set using the `tabular` environment.
-For our purposes here, we are going to use the `array` package to create a table, which provides additionl functionality for creating tables.
+For our purposes here, we are going to use the `array` package to create a table, which provides additional functionality for creating tables.

 ```latex